Round Ready Academy: The Bridge Round Decision Tree

 Key Takeaway: A bridge is a sequencing decision, not a survival decision.
 Founders who treat it as the latter close on worse instruments at worse valuations.
 Founders who treat it as the former preserve the option value of the next round and arrive at it with the metric that justifies the price.

 A bridge round is a one-time event for most founders.
 The sequencing knowledge it requires has typically been acquired by the time it is no longer needed.
-The ten assets in this hub compress that learning curve.
-They cover the thesis (the 2-page memo that determines whether the bridge closes at all), the instrument decision tree (equity, venture debt, IP-backed lending, convertible, priced), the runway math (how to size correctly without over-raising or under-raising), and the relationship management (existing-investor sequencing, board communication, pro-rata politics, anti-dilution mechanics).
+The ten clusters in this hub compress that learning curve.

 Example: A B2B SaaS founder at £4M ARR has 11 months of runway.
 The Series B market for their sector is two quarters slower than expected.
 The choice is: raise a flat bridge from existing investors at the previous price; pursue a small new-lead bridge at a slight markup; layer £1.5M of IP-backed debt onto a £2M equity round to halve dilution.
 The clusters in this hub work each option with the maths.